gauravjagpal/codeinstitute-projects/README.md

 # MICROBIOME MADNESS ![Reference Image](/assets/favicon/microbiome-madness-logo-32x32.png)
+Welcome to Microbiome Madness!

-This site is designed to give readers with Chron's disease information on different therapies
+This site is designed to give individuals with Chron's disease a comprehensive resource on various therapeutic options.

+Within this site, you will find a wealth of information spanning diverse therapeutic approaches aimed at addressing the unique challenges associated with Crohn's disease.

+We understand that navigating the landscape of Crohn's disease management can be complex, and our aim is to simplify this process by offering clear, concise, and accessible information.

 ### Technologies used
 HTML5, CSS